igr/ether/README.md

 When the event `A` is fired, it will execute `foo` on node 1 and then `bar` on node 2.

 ⭐️  Pipe also may be horizontally scaled (⚠️ not implemented in this example).
 That would mean that the `foo` pipe is executed on multiple nodes, but only one of them will handle the event.
+This happens out-of-box by simply deploying the same pipe on the multiple nodes.

 ## Matter ⚛️